wevre/wry/README.wry.txt

 			'age': 15
 		'mydata': ('name': 'mike', 'age': 15)

-	So when declaring keys, one can use a string, or an expression that evaluates to a string, followed by a colon.
+	When declaring keys, one can use a string, or an expression that evaluates to a string, followed by a colon.
 Or one can use a bare name (no quotes) and an equals sign.
 Or one can use multiple lines and indentation to layout the structure of the array.
 A tilde preceding a bare name converts it as follows: